aristocratos/bashtop/README.md

 This will be in a new branch called bashtop-psutil when I'm done with inital testing

+## Support and funding

+Bug fixes and updates might be slow during normal workdays since i work full time as an industrial worker and don't have much time or energy left during the week.
+I'm looking into ways of funding this project that would allow me to take off time from my day job to work on this.
+Any advice on how to get funding for open source projects is very welcome!

 ## Compability

 Should work on most modern linux distributions with a truecolor capable terminal.